Nicola Benedetti: Career

-BBC Young Musician of the Year

-In May 2004, at the age of 16, Benedetti won the BBC Young Musician of the Year competition, performing Karol Szymanowski's First Violin Concerto in the final at the Usher Hall in Edinburgh, with the BBC Scottish Symphony Orchestra.
-As a result of gaining the award, she came first in the music section of the Top Scot award in December 2005.
-Despite winning the competition, The Times reported that Benedetti was snubbed by Jack McConnell, the then First Minister of Scotland, who thought that there was insufficient public interest to merit a personal message of congratulations.
-Following a public and political outcry, McConnell bowed to the pressure and telephoned Benedetti to acknowledge her success.
+In May 2004, two months before her 17th birthday, Benedetti won the BBC Young Musician of the Year competition, performing Karol Szymanowski's First Violin Concerto in the final at the Usher Hall in Edinburgh, with the BBC Scottish Symphony Orchestra.
+As a result, she came first in the music section of the Top Scot award in December 2005, at the age of 18.
+The Times reported that Benedetti was snubbed by Jack McConnell, the then First Minister of Scotland, who thought that there was insufficient public interest to merit a personal congratulatory message.
+In response to a public and political outcry, McConnell telephoned Benedetti to acknowledge her success.

-Since 2012

 In September 2012, she performed at the Last Night of the Proms, playing Violin Concerto No. 1 by Max Bruch.
 That same year, Benedetti was lent the 1717 "Gariel" Stradivarius by London banker and London Symphony Orchestra Board member Jonathan Moulds.

 Apart from solo performances, Benedetti performs in a trio with the German cellist Leonard Elschenbroich and the British-Ukrainian pianist Alexei Grynyuk.